 The streets surrounding the area were full of moped riders which seemed to be the most popular form of transport in Taipei.
 Considering the speed at which they zip around it’s best to keep your eyes wide open when crossing the road!

-If the locals thought they were cool than this taxi driver was clearly going out of his way to grab some of the attention.
-Given its surrounds it somehow didn’t look out-of-place but I’m not sure who would want to risk a ride with this boy racer!
+If the locals thought they were cool then this taxi driver was clearly going out of his way to grab some of the attention.
+Given its surroundings, it somehow didn’t look out of place but I’m not sure who would want to risk a ride with this boy racer!